tfabris/BlueGigaEmpeg/README.txt

 Arduino power connector: The Arduino has a 5.5mm barrel plug connector for power.
 Do not try to use direct 12v from the car to power this plug.
 The Arduino can't actually handle direct 12v power from the car, despite what its specs might say.
-Car 12v power can briefly fluctuate much higher than 12v.
-Instead, apply 12v power to the empeg and let the empeg supply 12 volts to the BlueGigaEmpeg module through the tuner connector, which will go into a Pololu 12v-to-5v step-down power regulator located on the BlueGigaEmpeg module.
+Car 12v power can briefly fluctuate much higher than 12v, and also there is a lot of heat generated by the Arduino when you apply that much voltage to its regulators.
+Instead, apply 12v power to the empeg and let the empeg supply 12 volts to the BlueGigaEmpeg module through the tuner connector, which will go into a Pololu step-down power regulator located on the BlueGigaEmpeg module.

 ------------------------------------------------------------------------------